A7: Bitmap

 files respectively) subroutines with the following signatures:

-argument gives the message that should be encoded (with a maximum length of 450 characters).
+argument gives the null-terminated UTF-8 message that should be encoded.
 For decoding, buf

-points to a buffer with at least 451 bytes of space, to fit the decoded message. key
+points to a buffer with enough space allocated to fit the original, decoded message. key

 is the key to use for XOR encryption and decryption, and file